-Amalgamation
+BSNC Amalgamation

-Numbers for both netball clubs were declining in 1994 and after discussion it was agreed to elect a steering committee to arrange the terms of amalgamation in readiness for 1995.
-This committee consisted of Ros Zweck, Sue Pratt, Julie McEwin & Vicki Hutchens from Blyth Netball Club and Heather Griffin, Jenni Hewett, Maureen Coffey, Ellen Kelly & Glenys Nolan (Proxy) from Snowtown Netball Club.
+In 1994, numbers for both netball clubs were declining and after discussion it was agreed to elect a steering committee to arrange the terms of amalgamation in readiness for 1995.
+Each Club nominated members to form a steering committee.
+The committee consists of Ros Zweck (BNC President), Sue Pratt, Julie McEwin & Vicki Hutchens with Cathy Agnew & Janet Zweck as proxys from Blyth Netball Club and Maureen Coffey (SNC President), Heather Griffin, Jenni Hewett, Ellen Kelly with Glenys Nolan as proxy from Snowtown Netball Club.
 The committee met on a regular basis and prepared a constitution and terms of amalgamation for adoption at the first Annual General Meeting.
 They also discussed options for the new uniforms.

-The first President of the Blyth Snowtown Netball Club, Maureen Coffey was elected from the meeting.
+The first President of the Blyth Snowtown Netball Club, Maureen Coffey, was elected from the meeting.
 Each club then nominated 5 delegates from each club.
-They were:
+They were;

-• ·Snowtown – Heather Griffin, Glenys Nolan, Jenni Hewett, Ellen Kelly and Lynette Welke.
+Snowtown – Heather Griffin, Glenys Nolan, Jenni Hewett, Ellen Kelly and Lynette Welke.

 From this committee the following positions were elected: